WELCOME — Thanks for dropping by!

 During that time, I kept writing.
 From curriculum, I transitioned to magazine articles and book chapters.

-- I’ve written articles for publications like Writer’s Digest, Entrepreneur, Pastors.com and others.
+- I’ve written articles for publications like Writer’s Digest, Writer’s Market, Entrepreneur, Pastors.com and others.

 - I was a professor at Biola University, where I received my Masters degree.
 That was followed by a doctorate from Arizona State.

-This page is just a quick draft.
-I’ll be adding to it over the next few weeks, so stay tuned.
+I’ll be expanding this website and content over the next few months, so keep visiting to see what’s new.
 In the meantime, sign up for the blog on the home page.
 I’ll publish it at least once a week going forward – probably every Tuesday morning.
 That’s where we’ll meet for coffee and conversation.

 Thanks for showing up!